 Prostate Cancer Screening: The Risk and Benefits

-Discussing the risk and benefits of prostate cancer screening is key to a complete decision-making process for those considering initiating screening.
+Discussing the risks and benefits of prostate cancer screening is critical to a complete decision-making process for those considering initiating screening.
 Decision aid tools supplied by reputable clinical societies (e.g. the American Cancer Society and AUA) should be recommended to patients when discussing screening.

 Although many sources exist to estimate an individual patient’s risk of aggressive prostate cancer and adverse effects related to treatment, ultimately a complete discussion of the risk benefits includes assessing the patient’s priorities when it comes to prostate cancer screening.